bernardo1963/kmer_validation/MHAP-1.5v6/docs/source/quickstart.rst

    --num-threads  [int]  The number of threads to use for computation, default (2 x #cores on system) --no-self  Do not compute self-matches for sequences in the -s file, default=false --store-full-id  Output full sequence ID from the input FastA file.
 Otherwise, the output is the position of the sequence in the file (i.e. first sequence gets ID=1, second gets ID=2, and so on), default=false
+   --valid-kmers File of valid kmers to be used as filter for the hashes (Added by Carvalho, Dupim and Nassar.
+Improved assembly of noisy long reads by k-mer validation.
+Genome Research, in press)
+   --generate-kmers-from-bitvector To be used with the --valid-kmers option.
+Takes the kmers file, generate the bitvectors file and create a new kmers file.
+Used for tests.
+Does not run MHAP, only creates kmers file (Added by Carvalho, Dupim and Nassar.
+Improved assembly of noisy long reads by k-mer validation.
+Genome Research, in press)